This article has links to products and services we recommend, which we may make a commission from.

-You’ll find several other types of dips made with yogurt, cheese, cucumbers and more.
+You’ll also enjoy several other types of dips made with yogurt, cheese, cucumbers, and more.

 Meat is one of the main staples in Bulgarian cuisine.

-Meats are typically either grilled or slow cooked in stews.
-You won’t find deep fried meats.
+Meats are typically either grilled or slow-cooked in stews, and, you won’t find deep-fried meats.

 Meat dishes are celebrated across Bulgaria with different characteristics to each region.